By Rick Burton, Jake Hirshman, Norm O'Reilly, Andy Dolich, and Heather Lawrence

 Jake Hirshman currently works at the PGA Tour in tournament business and sponsor relations for the Korn Ferry Tour.
 Previously he worked for Learfield-IMG College, MLB, the Rose Bowl, the Ontario Reign, and the Inland Empire 66ers.
 In addition to hosting the Life in the Front Office podcast, he is coauthor of the forthcoming book LOL, Loss of Logo.
 Hirshman is a cofounder and partner of Competitive Advantage Consulting and Sports Business Case Reviews.
 Additionally, he is an adjunct professor at the University of Florida and Seattle University.
 More info →

-Norm O‘Reilly is a leading scholar in the business of sports and the author or coauthor of fourteen books and numerous articles.
-Formerly the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business, O’Reilly now leads the International Institute for Sport Business and Leadership at the University of Guelph’s Lang School of Business.
+Norm O‘Reilly is a leading scholar in the business of sports and the author or coauthor of sixteen books and more than 150 articles.
+Currently the Dean of the Graduate School of Business at the University of Maine, he held the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business from 2014 to 2018.
 O'Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group and was assistant chef de mission for the Canadian team at the 2016 Paralympic Games.
 He is a lifetime research fellow of the North American Society for Sport Management.
 More info →

 Andy Dolich has spent over fifty years in the professional sports industry and held executive positions with the NFL, NBA, NHL, and MLB.
 Together with Jake Hirshman, Dolich cohosts the Life in the Front Office podcast and coauthored LOL, Loss of Logo: What’s Your Next Move?
 He is an Ultimate Sports Guide columnist, the CEO of Fan Controlled Football (FCF), the president of Dolich Consulting, and a Stanford Continuing Studies instructor.
 More info →